-Another set of examples shows the effects of additional generating attributes given by the ext- options Section 5.5 [Extensions], page 22.
+Another set of examples shows the effects of additional generating attributes given by the ext- options Section 5.5 [Extensions], page 30.

-''' bash$ macek -pGF5 '!extend;!prtree' U25 bash$ macek -pGF5 '@ext-forbid "U35";!extend;!prtree' U25 bash$ macek -pGF5 '!extend;@ext-forbid "U25;!dual";!prtree' U25 bash$ macek -pdyadic '!extend;!prtree' F7bash$ macek -pdyadic '!extend;@ext-nofan 4;!prtree' F7- '''
+''' bash$ ./macek -pGF5 '!extend;!prtree' U25 bash$ ./macek -pGF5 '@ext-forbid "U35";!extend;!prtree' U25 bash$ ./macek -pGF5 '!extend;@ext-forbid "U25;!dual";!prtree' U25 bash$ ./macek -pdyadic '!extend;!prtree' F7bash$ ./macek -pdyadic '!extend;@ext-nofan 4;!prtree' F7- '''

-When generating extensions with '@ext-forbid M', only those extensions not containing an M-minor are created.
+When generating extensions with '@ext-forbidM', only those extensions not containing an M-minor are created.
 This construction is equivalent to generating all extensions, and then filtering out those with an M-minor, but the above example is faster.
 On the other hand, the option '@ext-nofan f' is a sequential option - it restricts the appearance of the whole generating sequence, not only the resulting matroid.
 For example, a matroid N having no fan would not be generated with '@ext-nofan 4' if all sequences leading to N contain a 4-fan.

 Warning!!
-The above described commands !extend and !extendsize are very complex in their nature, and one may easily produce "false" results when (s)he does not fully understand all the hidden details of the computation.
+The above described commands !extend are very complex in their nature, and one may easily produce "false" results when (s)he does not fully understand all the hidden details of the computation.
 That is why we provide here the following detailed explanation of the extension-generating algorithm in Macek.
-The theory behind our extension-generating algorithm is written in the paper [Petr Hlineny: Equivalence-Free Exhaustive Generation of Represented Matroids, submitted 2002].
+The theory behind our extension-generating algorithm is written in the paper [P. Hlineny: Equivalence-Free Exhaustive Generation of Matroid Representations, Discrete Appl.
+Math.
+154 (2006), 1210-1222, http://dx.doi.org/10.1016/j.dam.2005.12.001].
 However, you do not have to worry about most of the details if you are working only within "nice" partial fields with unique matroid representability like binary, regular, or ternary.

-We assume that the reader is familiar with matroid representations and their (in)equivalence Section 4.3 [Representations], page 14.
+We assume that the reader is familiar with matroid representations and their (in)equivalence Section 4.3 [Representations], page 22.
 A matroid S is called a stabilizer for a given partial field if, for any 3-connected (or stable) matroid M with an S-minor, any two representations of M displaying the same subrepresentation of S are strongly equivalent.
-Moreover, S is called a $strong\ stabilizer$ if every subrepresentation of S extends to whole M
+Moreover, S is called a strong stabilizer if every subrepresentation of S extends to whole M.

 Consider that we want to generate all matroids having the given matroid (called further the base minor) S as a minor, subject to representability over the pfield and to other conditions (attributes).
-Then, by Seymour's splitter theorem, there is a sequence of single steps (extensions / co-extensions) building a matroid M from the base minor S keeping 3-connectivity; except the case when the base minor is a wheel or a whirl(!).
+Then, by Seymour's splitter theorem, there is a sequence of single steps (extensions / co-extensions) building a matroid M from the base minor S keeping 3connectivity; except the case when the base minor is a wheel or a whirl(!).
 Such a sequence of single steps, when viewed in the reverse order (i.e. as deletions / contractions), is called the elimination sequence for the (resulting) matroid M over the base minor S.